Building a serverless application with Go, Google Cloud Run and Firebase

 Welcome to the first article from the series covering how to build business-oriented applications in Go!
 In this series, we want to show you how to build applications that are easy to develop, maintain, and fun to work with in the long term.

-The idea of this series is to not focus too much on infrastructure and implementation details.
-But we need to have some base on which we can build later.
+This series doesn’t focus too heavily on infrastructure and implementation details.
+But we need some foundation to build on later.
 In this article, we start by covering some basic tools from Google Cloud that can help us to do that.

 Note